What Are the Warmest Cities in Spain?

 2. Granadilla de Abona – 21.3 °C

 Granadilla de Abona is a municipality in southern Tenerife, where the Tenerife South airport is located.
-If you want to escape cold weather and go for a mid winter break, southern Tenerife is your best option in Spain.
+If you want to escape cold weather and enjoy some reliable winter sun, southern Tenerife is your best option in Spain.
 While it has a lower annual average temperature, it has the highest daytime temperatures in the coldest month.
 If you want to spend winter enjoying the maximum temperatures at this time of the year (this applies to sea temperature, too), visit this part of Tenerife.

 Average high temperature in January: 21.6 °C